MPLS Segment Routing, Part 1: The Theory (Beginner’s Guide)

 I’m going to introduce you to the proper names of a few of the segment types you just learned about.
 As I introduce you to them, I’m going to reference some routers in my Famous Ten-Router Lab.
 What makes it famous?
 Oh I don’t know, how about the fact that it was voted “Most Handsome Network 2022” by none other than Good Housekeeping magazine?

-You can click this pic to open it in a new tab, if you want it open for easy reference:
+You might like to click this pic to open it in a new tab, for easy reference as you continue reading:

 NODE SIDs

 By the way, in segment routing, one segment ID is assigned for IPv4, and another separate segment ID is assigned for IPv6.
-For example, a particular router might have two Node SIDs, and a particular link might also have two Adjacency SIDs too – one for IPv4, and one for IPv6.
+For example, in our network here, R3 might have an IPv4 node SID of 403, and an IPv6 node SID of 603.

-This isn’t often made clear, and a lot of documentation often uses the phrase “Node SID” or “Adjacency SID” to really mean the IPv4 version.
+Some documentation doesn’t make it clear that there are different SIDs for each address family.
+I’ve often seen documentation use the phrase “node SID” or “adjacency SID” to really mean the IPv4 version.
 Be alert when you’re reading around this topic!

 NODE SIDs ARE USED TO GENERATE LABELS